Open government in education

 - To provide recommendations to education decision-makers and planners on how to make informed decisions about the design and implementation of open government policies in education

-In 2018, IIEP undertook exploratory work to better conceptualize what is meant by open government in the education sector, and document and assess early and innovative initiatives developed in this field.
+In 2018, IIEP undertook exploratory work to better conceptualize what is meant by open government in the education sector and to document and assess early and innovative initiatives developed in this field.
 On this basis, it prepared a detailed research proposal which was discussed during an expert workshop held in Saint-Remy-lès-Chevreuse (France) in January 2019.